philcarvalho/ME_Recognition/README.md

 # ME_Recognition
-Recognizing subtle facial micro-expressions using EfficientNet, PSR, attention modules, Transformers, and GCNs.
+Recognizing subtle facial micro-expressions using EfficientNet, PSR, attention modules, Transformers, and GCNs only from the apex frame of the subjects video sequence.
+It is based for real time application.
 The base framework:

 ✅ Landmark Extraction using MediaPipe to localize facial keypoints.